 Or, you can follow this link to open an Apple Business Chat with Apple Card support (your request to them will be automatically pre-filled).

 You will then be asked to connect with Goldman Sachs and to confirm you want to join the program.
 Respond with "yes" and you will be told your request is processing and that you will receive an enrollment email in a few days.
-Once actually enrolled, you can finally skip your payment due 31 March.
-Apple warns you need to turn off any scheduled payment or else that will still be processed.
+Once enrolled, you can finally skip your payments due at the end of the month.
+Apple warns you need to turn off any scheduled payment or that will be processed.